rhamdeew/go_gal/README.md

 - **Remember your password!** If you forget it, there is no way to recover your encrypted files since the password is not stored anywhere.
 - When creating a new gallery, the first password you enter will be the one used for encryption.
 - For security purposes, encryption/decryption happens on the server side, but the password is not stored permanently.
+- When using self-signed certificates, your browser may show a security warning.
+You can safely proceed for personal use.

 ## License